MinglangYin/DIMON/README.md

 >pip >= 24.0

-torch version has to be compatible with the CUDA driver. https://pytorch.org/get-started/previous-versions/
+Installation requires about 1 min on a personal laptop. torch version has to be compatible with the CUDA driver. https://pytorch.org/get-started/previous-versions/

 ## Examples
 This repository contains three examples: solving the Laplace equation on 2D domains, solving reaction-diffusion equations on 2D annulus, and predicting electrical wave propagation on patient-specific left ventricles.